ajakaja/ajakaja.github.io/_notes/xml.md

 </svg>
 ```

-is obviously a moronic way to draw.
+is a moronic way to 'draw'.

 To be specific:
-1. you can't debug it; there's no way run code incrementally
+1. you can't debug it; I know of no way run SVG code incrementally
 2. it's a data format, rather than a programming language.
 You would need to draw in an editor for this to be casually usable
-3. there's no reason this *should* not be comfortably doable in an editor (and, admittedly, you can make vector drawings in like Gimp and save them as SVG, no problem)
+3. there's no reason this *should* not be comfortably doable in an editor (and, admittedly, you can make vector drawings in like Gimp and save them as SVG, no problem --
 4. there is a specialized syntax for everything you could possible do, which you have to go find yourself
 5. it's stringly typed, so half your time is spent finding out that arguments did not work where they should have if you're writing by hand
 6. it gets awful quickly when structures are referenced... (coming up next)

-next I tried to add an SVG filter to make my drawings look hand-drawn.
+Next I tried to add an SVG filter to make my drawings look hand-drawn.
 Check out this example from the SVG filter docs:

 ```xml
 <filter id="MyFilter" filterUnits="userSpaceOnUse" x="0" y="0" width="200" height="120">